adolenc/adolenc.github.io/articles/20240510-mc-timetable/index.md

 Stage 2 is much simpler than stage one.
 We now have a valid timetable from stage 1 and all we have to do is create personalized timetables for all registered attendees, taking as many of their wishes into account as possible.

 How do we do this?
-One observation is that for every time slot each attendee can be present at exactly one lecture.
-But with just this invariant it would be quite difficult to take the wishes of the guests into account in the MOVE and ENERGY steps, and this was the entire point of generating timetables in the first place.
+One observation is that for every time slot each attendee can listen to at most one lecture.
+But with just this invariant it would be quite difficult to take the wishes of the guests into account in the **MOVE** and **ENERGY** steps, and this was the entire point of generating timetables in the first place.

-Instead we keep this invariant in mind but use a simpler idea:
+Still, We can use this invariant in **ENERGY** part, but use a simpler idea for the general approach:

-- For INIT we randomly assign attendees to every lecture they registered for, regardless of the time slot.
+- For **INIT** we randomly assign attendees to every lecture they registered for, regardless of the time slot.
 If any lecture they chose is repeated multiple times, choose any one random repetition.
-- For MOVE we pick a random attendee and move them between any repetition of the lectures they registered for.
+- For **MOVE** we pick a random attendee and a random lecture they registered for.
+Then if the lecture is repeated more than once, we move the attendee to a random other repetition.
 Here we must make sure to only move the attendee to the other repetition if the target room still has enough free seats for the attendee.
-- And finally for ENERGY we check how many times an attendee appears two or more times in each time slot, since that means they can't listen to all the lectures they would otherwise want to.
+- And finally for **ENERGY** we check how many times an attendee appears two or more times in each time slot, since that means they have an overlap and can't listen to all the lectures they would otherwise want to.

-The actual energy is actually the # of appearances - 1 squared and should be minimized (explain the 1/3 ~= 5/15 >> 1/15 in terms of how bad it is)
+The actual **ENERGY** is actually the # of appearances - 1 squared and should be minimized (explain the 1/3 ~= 5/15 >> 1/15 in terms of how bad it is)

 When generating the final timetables at the end we make sure that